joeferner/node-portaudio/README.md

 ### Mac - Carbon Component Manager

-You may see the following message during initilisation of the audio library on MacOS:
+You may see or have seen the following message during initilisation of the audio library on MacOS:

 ```
 WARNING:  140: This application, or a library it uses, is using the deprecated Carbon Component Manager